liu-cn/json-filter/README.md

 ## English

-Golang's JSON field filter can select fields at will, output fields of specified structures at will, and reuse structures.  **It fully supports generics** and is perfectly compatible with go 1.18 and 1.17 and below
+Golang's JSON field filter can select fields at will, output fields of specified structures at will, and reuse structures.  **It fully supports generics** and is Compatible with all versions of go,The official json can support and be compatible with all json-filter

 list：